 “So the summer I wrote Midnight Special I was writing with a chip on my shoulder.
 And that turned out to be my least successful film and also probably my least well-executed.”

 —Director Jeff Nichols

 Jeff Nichols took the Midnight Special screenplay to Warner Bros in May 2013 and landed a greenlight and final cut privilege for the project after executives saw his feature Mud — which had successfully opened in limited release two weeks earlier.
-Midnight Special was majority financed by Warner Bros with additional coin by RatPac Dune for a modest $23 million.
+The budget for Midnight Special was $23 million and it was majority financed by Warner Bros with additional coin by RatPac Dune.
 The picture was completed back in 2014 and was set for a wide release over the crowded 2015 Thanksgiving frame, but Warner Bros pushed the November 25 date back to March 18, 2016.

 Midnight Special premiered at the Berlin International Film Festival in February and landed solid reviews.
 WB decided to platform Midnight Special over a few weeks to rely on word of mouth to carry the picture as they added more markets.
 The movie opened at 5 locations in New York, L.A. and Austin, where it pulled in $190,012 with a solid $38,002 per screen average.
 To aid the expansion, WB gave the picture a modest marketing spend (considering what WB usually spends), with $6.68 million on national TV ads (as per iSpotTV), plus millions more on print, radio, online, etc. for a domestic P&A campaign worth about $20M.